 How High Plasticity Affects Construction Performance

 When the plasticity index is high, soil exhibits excessive deformability and low load-bearing capacity, which are undesirable properties in construction contexts.
 These characteristics lead to foundational instability, posing risks to the longevity and safety of structures built on such soils.
 This is a strategic focus in construction projects to avoid settlement and other deformation issues.
-Utilizing appropriate soil treatment methods enhances the soil's stability and improves its resistance to environmental stressors, ensuring a more reliable foundation for construction.
+Utilizing appropriate soil treatment methods enhances soil stability and improves resistance to environmental stressors, ensuring a more reliable foundation for construction.

 Measuring and Interpreting Plasticity in Clay Soils